Your delivery will be tailored specifically to the needs of you and your baby.

 What is recommended for pain relief during labor?

-Labor is “pain with a purpose” and every woman perseveres in her own way.
+Giving birth is “pain with a purpose” and every woman perseveres in her own way.
 Many women choose to utilize relaxation and support techniques, including relaxation breathing, water therapy, position changes, counter-pressure and other techniques.
 Some women also choose to use pain medication to assist with the strongest part of their labor.
 Others also elect to receive a labor epidural, which provides the most complete labor pain relief.
 UnityPoint Health-Meriter’s Anesthesiology team administers epidurals and are committed to providing you this option in a safe and timely manner.
+Read more about epidurals during labor.
 All options have their pros and cons and we encourage you to make the best decision for yourself and your body once you are in labor.
 Please let us know if you have any questions about pain relief options.
+Read Labor & Delivery Tips for First-Time Moms.

 Who else will take care of me at the hospital?